shuka0158/PRIVATE-UNLEASHED-2.0-FW-FOR-FLIPPER-ZERO/README.md

 Notes
 No password is required for this installation
-Ensure all files are placed in their correct directories before proceeding with firmware installation Verify file paths carefully to ensure proper functionality
+Ensure all files are placed in their correct directories before proceeding with firmware installation Verify file paths carefully to ensure proper functionality.
+(if last step didnot worck: put your flipper in DFU mode using settings menu or button combinations, and flash DFU file using Qflipper app)

 (I dont know why, but: in my case External CC1101 Module is NOT supported {Flipper not recognizes it.})